microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 This example demonstrates how to add a custom security attribute.

 - `Name` parameter specifies the name of the custom security attribute.
-- `Description` parameter specifies the description for the attribute set.
+- `Description` parameter specifies the description of the custom security attribute.
 - `Type` parameter specifies the data type for the custom security attribute values.
 - `Status` parameter specifies the custom security attribute is active or deactivated.
 - `AttributeSet` parameter specifies the name of attribute set.